xonq/mycotools/mycotools/USAGE.md

 independent softwares, but Mycotools takes care of the bulk of this work.

-You will need several programs for this analysis, so activate your Mycotools conda environment and run `conda install iqtree mafft trimal blast -c bioconda`
+You will need several programs for this analysis, so activate your Mycotools conda environment and run `conda install iqtree mafft blast -c bioconda` and `pip install clipkit`

 <br />